Please think about where you might have special circumstances and inform us ahead of your estimate.

 If we are asked to clean a window that has duct tape on it, we will assume that you want the tape removed unless told otherwise.
 Removing duct tape does involve the risk of scratching your window, simply because the mechanical action required is more aggressive than usual.
 If that happens you must hold us blameless since we are responding to your problem the best we or anyone else can, and there are risks involved that we as the practitioner ought not to be asked to accept responsibility for, since they are beyond our control.
 This is what can happen when one seeks to remove items from glass that should not be present, to begin with.
 The same can be said for paint, etc.

 Ultimately, it is your view that matters most.
 Pun intended.
 We're Happy but human, so there might come a time where a drip from the frame above, lands on one of our freshly cleaned windows.
 This could happen after we made the last "quality assurance" go around.
 Many things can happen in the field.
 Some of the things we've come across in the past are broken window seals, gaps in the trim that need paint or caulk.
 Our process is effective 99.9% of the time, however, you aren't a statistic, you're depending on us to see your viewpoint!
 But how will we ever know if there is a problem if you don't give us feedback?
 Lots of mediocre companies have minimally satisfied customers, that doesn't cut it with us.
 We crave for you to be Happy Customers.
-Things occasionally get missed by the best of us.
+Things occasionally get missed even by the best of us.
 That said, please let us know about any problem just as soon as it is discovered.
-No worries, no hassles, I will come back and make it right as long as you notify us within a reasonable period of time from service!
+No worries, no hassles, we will come back and make it right as long as you notify us within a reasonable period of time from service!